-That’s because clients, particularly those who have no gym experience or are relatively unfit will find it tough going during the testing phase.
+That’s because clients, particularly those with no gym experience or who are relatively unfit, will find it tough to go during the testing phase.

-If they are looking to improve their overall fitness, encourage them by saying that you can devise a program that will do so and that they will see results quickly if they stick to it.
+If they want to improve their overall fitness, encourage them by saying that you can devise a program that will do so and that they will see results quickly if they stick to it.

-It’s about showing them that you can provide the solutions they are looking for.
+It’s about showing them that you can provide the solutions they seek.

-Here, you are not only establishing a relationship with every client but you are also showing them that you’re the expert that can help them.
+Here, you are establishing a relationship with every client and showing them that you’re the expert that can help them.

 Sealing the deal

-With their assessment and goals in mind, it’s time to review what it is the client hopes to achieve and how you would go about guiding them towards those goals.
+Considering their assessment and goals, it’s time to review what the client hopes to achieve and how you would guide them toward them.

-You can even show them a few program ideas that you could draw up for them as well as how much they would cost.
+You can even show them a few program ideas you could draw up for them and how much they would cost.

 Give a few pricing options to encourage them to make a decision.

-If a client doesn’t commit, there is nothing wrong with following up around a week later asking them if they have come to a decision or not.
+If a client doesn’t commit, there is nothing wrong with following up around a week later, asking them if they have decided.